gchauvet/wot-console-wn8/README.md

 #### How to run:
-The whole repository meant to be run as a daily cron job.
+The whole repository meant to be run as a cron job once a day, although manual use is also okay.
 * python3.6, pip3 and unix shell required.
 * `setup.sh` to setup including setting up venv.
 * `run.sh` to run from created venv.